UChicagoWebDev/course_materials/lecture_notes/week_7.md

 ---

 class: agenda
-# Syllabus Update
-- Final Projects
+# Looking Ahead to Finals and End of Quarter
+- Exercises 7, 8, and 9
+- No final project

 # Intro to React
 - Components